chenwt/OncoExplorer/README.md

 * SGA & DEG: 15,252
 * Nodes(SGA | DEG): 23,995
 * Directed edges(TDI pairs, same path in different patients count as different ones): 3,279,967.

+Note: we do not remove the duplicated records, they account for 200/3,279,967.